twbs/bootstrap/docs/components/navbar.md

 ### Brand

-The `.navbar-brand` can be applied to most elements, but an anchor works best.
+The `.navbar-brand` can be applied to most elements, but an anchor works best as some elements might require utility classes or custom styles.

 {% example html %}
 <nav class="navbar navbar-light bg-faded">